NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Faydhaan.md

     desc: "DC 24, attack +12; __7th __  _[[Spells/Interplanar Teleport|Interplanar Teleport (to Astral Plane, Elemental Planes, or the Universe only)]]_; __5th __  _[[Spells/Control Water|Control Water (At Will)]]_, _[[Spells/Hydraulic Torrent|Hydraulic Torrent]]_, _[[Spells/Truespeech|Truespeech (At Will)]]_; __4th __  _[[Spells/Hydraulic Push|Hydraulic Push (At Will)]]_; __2nd __  _[[Spells/Create Water|Create Water (At Will)]]_, _[[Spells/Invisibility|Invisibility (x2)]]_, _[[Spells/Water Breathing|Water Breathing]]_\n__Cantrips__  __(5th)__ _[[Spells/Detect Magic|Detect Magic]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Truespeech]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The faydhaan transforms into a Small or Medium water elemental, aquatic animal, or humanoid.
-This doesn't affect their statistics, but it could change the damage type of their Strikes.\n"
+This doesn't affect their statistics, but it could change the damage type of their Strikes.\n\n* * *\n"

   - name: "Gift of Hospitality"
     desc: "`pf2:3` (arcane,emotion,mental) The faydhaan gives another willing creature a magical gift or an agreeable conversation.
 The creature gains a +2 status bonus to Society and Diplomacy checks.
-A creature can't have more than one gift at a time, and a faydhaan can't grant more than one gift at a time.\nThe gift ends if the target acts hostile, or if the faydhaan renounces the recipient (a single action).\n[[Bestiary Effects/Effect_ Gift of Hospitality|Effect: Gift of Hospitality]]"
+A creature can't have more than one gift at a time, and a faydhaan can't grant more than one gift at a time.\n\nThe gift ends if the target acts hostile, or if the faydhaan renounces the recipient (a single action).\n\n[[Bestiary Effects/Effect_ Gift of Hospitality|Effect: Gift of Hospitality]]"

   - name: "Skewer"
     desc: "`pf2:1`  The faydhaan makes a trident Strike, dealing an extra 2d6 persistent bleed damage on a hit (4d6 on a critical hit)."